BitcoinQnA/Bitcoiner.Guide/peach.md

 *If you forgot your password but are still logged in to Peach, no need to panic.
 You can simply create a new backup with a new password with the same process.*

 ### Wallet backup
-As mentioned, Peach automatically creates a new wallet, and you only own the associated keys.
+Peach automatically creates a new wallet, and you only own the associated keys.
 It is **vital** to take note of the 12 words related to your wallet in case you still have funds in it but don't use Peach anymore.
 You can restore this wallet on Sparrow Wallet or your favourite Bitcoin wallet software.

 To see your seed phrase:
 - Navigate to "Settings".